open-access-policies/streaming/_security_policies/sec_pol_004.md

 ### 2. Scope

-This policy applies to all data created, processed, transmitted, or stored by the Company, including user-generated content, user personal data, business information, and system data.
+This policy applies to all data created, processed, transmitted, or stored by [Company Name], including user-generated content, user personal data, business information, and system data.
 It covers all employees, contractors, and third parties who handle Company data in any format, whether digital or physical.

 ### 3. Policy